NASPA Online Learning Community

 Dr. Helen Mulhern Halasz, CSAEd

-Helen Mulhern Halasz (she/her) is assistant director of student affairs assessment, research, and planning at East Carolina University.
-Helen previously served in academic and student support roles for undergraduate and graduate students at five large universities and three small colleges in academic advising, fraternity/sorority life, residence life, student conduct, study abroad, associate dean of students, and acting VP of student affairs.
-She is an alumna of Davidson College and earned a master’s degree and PhD at the University of South Carolina.
-Helen earned university and national research awards for her dissertation research on advising students in academic transition leaving selective academic programs.
-During the last six years, Helen’s focus has been on fostering a culture of evidence and building assessment confidence and capacity among department assessment leaders.
-She enjoys writing about and developing engaging learning experiences for student affairs educators related to professional competency areas.
-Helen became a Certified Student Affairs Educator in January 2024.
+Helen previously served in academic and student support roles at large universities and small colleges in academic advising, dean of students, fraternity/sorority life, residence life, student conduct, study abroad, and as acting VP of student affairs.
+She was recognized with university and national research awards for her dissertation research on advising students in academic transition leaving selective academic programs.
+Helen is an alum of Davidson College and earned a master’s degree and PhD at the University of South Carolina.
+She earned Student Affairs Educator Certification in January 2024.

 • Contains 2 Component(s)